alanreidt/range-slider-component/README.md

 \* — by client I mean a developer, that uses the component.

 ### Architecture
-Slider architecture follows an *original MVC architecture*, the topic is thoroughly described in the article [«Охота на мифический MVC»](https://habr.com/ru/post/321050/) (see some details below).
+Slider architecture follows *original MVC architecture*, the topic is thoroughly described in the article [«Охота на мифический MVC»](https://habr.com/ru/post/321050/) (see some details below).

 Slider, in the essence, represents a component, that reflects a part of Application's Domain Model and allows user to change a representation of the part (via modification of Slider inner Model).

-For example, on a hotel website, Slider would reflect the hotel rooms' price range (which would be passed to the Slider Model `boundaries` option) and will allow a user to narrow down a representation of the diapason to its needs.
+For example, on a hotel website, Slider would reflect the hotel rooms' price range (which would be passed to the Slider Model `boundaries` option) and would allow a user to narrow down a representation of the diapason to its needs.

 But, Slider can also manipulate Domain Model directly (through the Application Model (Façade), of course).
 In that case, Slider options would be synchronized on `'update'` event.